Deep Learning for Data-Driven Districting-and-Routing: Introduction

-A common method to estimate costs on a long planning horizon is to consider each district (e.g., a few dozen), use a Sample Average Approximation approach (SAA -- \citealt{Verweij2003}) to generate sample demand scenarios (e.g., 10 to 500) within it, and solve a routing problem for each scenario and district.
+An accurate method to estimate costs over a long planning horizon is to consider each district, use a Sample Average Approximation approach (SAA -- \citealt{Verweij2003}) to generate sample demand scenarios (e.g., 10 to 500) within it, and solve a routing problem for each scenario and district.
 This approach offers the benefit of obtaining a good estimation, but at the cost of extensive computational time due to the large number of districts and scenarios.
 It is typically applicable to a \emph{fixed} districting solution but becomes impractical within search algorithms for districting problems that require evaluating \emph{numerous} districting solutions (e.g., a local search).
-Therefore, most approaches for districting-and-routing rely on continuous approximation formula to evaluate costs~\citep{Franceschetti2017}.
-It is, for instance, the case of the Beardwood-Halton-Hammersley (BHH) formula for the traveling salesman problem \citep{Beardwood1959}, which is frequently applied to estimate routing costs through $n$ independently distributed points in a compact area of size $A$ as $\alpha \sqrt{nA}$, where $\alpha$ is a constant.
+Therefore, approaches for districting-and-routing regularly rely on continuous approximation formulas to evaluate costs~\citep{Franceschetti2017} without extensive computational overhead.
+It is, for instance, the case of the Beardwood-Halton-Hammersley (BHH) formula for the traveling salesman problem \citep{Beardwood1959}, which is frequently applied to estimate routing costs through $n$ independently uniformly distributed points in a compact area of size $A$ as $\alpha \sqrt{nA}$, where $\alpha$ is a constant.
 Though extremely fast, this evaluation approach is far less accurate than a scenario-based approach and may even drive the search toward solutions that have sub-optimal characteristics (see Section~\ref{subsec:impact-on-districting}).